 2020

-We analyzed the process of modernization in Matsue by three different layers: the development of infrastructures in macro scale, the history of urban planning, and lastly the transformation of plots along the historic highway.
 The historic infrastructures in Matsue, water transportation, a historic highway, and channels, have been surviving until now because of the influence of disasters and the national law.
 By detailed analysis of the transformation process of plots along the historic highway, it is revealed that the speed and extent of transformation were different according to the accessibility to the transportation or the characteristics passed down from the era before modernization.
 By drawing the different process by organizing them in a typological way, we tried to illustrate the coexistence of historic urban landscape and modern convenience in Matsue.

 In this research, in order to clarify the generation mechanism of the parking lot distribution in the city center, we formulated the parking lot location and the shop location at the same time and analyzed the equilibrium state.
 We showed that this equilibrium problem can be interpreted as a potential game by taking in the restriction of the parking lot that it is necessary to return to the place where it stopped, and specified a global stable state.
 As a result, in the agglomeration and dispersion of parking lot distribution in the city center, a bifurcation phenomenon may occur due to the two parameters, the property of the building located outside the parking lot and the size of the utility of the visitors' walking on foot.